-Offsetting Assets and Liabilities - In December 2011, the FASB issued ASU 2011-11, Disclosures about Offsetting Assets and Liabilities, which amended ASC 210, Balance Sheet.
-The amendments in this ASU enhance disclosures required by U.S. GAAP by requiring improved information about financial instruments and derivative instruments that are either (1) offset in accordance with ASC 210, Balance Sheet or ASC 815, Other Presentation Matters or (2) subject to an enforceable master netting arrangement or similar agreement.
+Offsetting Assets and Liabilities - In December 2011, the FASB issued ASU 2011-11, Disclosures about Offsetting Assets and Liabilities, which amends ASC 210, Balance Sheet.
+The amendments in ASU 2011-11 enhance disclosures required by U.S. GAAP by requiring improved information about financial instruments and derivative instruments that are either (1) offset in accordance with ASC 210, Balance Sheet or ASC 815, Other Presentation Matters or (2) subject to an enforceable master netting arrangement or similar agreement.
 ASU 2011-11 is effective for the first interim or annual period beginning on or after January 1, 2013.
-In January 2013, the FASB issued ASU No. 2013-01, which limits the scope of ASU 2011-11 to certain derivatives, repurchase agreements and securities lending arrangements.
+In January 2013, the FASB issued ASU No. 2013-01, Balance Sheet: Clarifying the Scope of Disclosures about Offsetting Assets and Liabilities, which limits the scope of ASU 2011-11 to certain derivatives, repurchase agreements and securities lending arrangements.
 ASU 2013-01 is also effective for the first interim or annual period beginning on or after January 1, 2013.
-Adopting both ASU 2011-11 and ASU 2013-01 did not have any impact on the Company's consolidated financial condition or results of operations, but did impact financial statement disclosures - refer to Note 8.
+Adopting both ASU 2011-11 and ASU 2013-01 did not have any impact on the Company's consolidated financial condition, results of operations or earnings per share, but did impact financial statement disclosures - refer to Note 8.

-Comprehensive Income - In February 2013, the FASB issued ASU No. 2013-02, which amends ASC 320, Comprehensive Income.
+Comprehensive Income - In February 2013, the FASB issued ASU No. 2013-02, Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income, which amends ASC 320, Comprehensive Income.
 ASU 2013-02 provides disclosure guidance on amounts reclassified out of Accumulated Other Comprehensive Income by component.
 The new guidance does not change the requirement to present items of net income and OCI and totals for net income, OCI and comprehensive income in a single continuous statement or two consecutive statements.
 ASU 2013-02 is effective for the first interim or annual period beginning on or after December 15, 2012.
-Adopting ASU 2013-02 did not have any impact on the Company's consolidated financial statements.
+Adopting ASU 2013-02 did not have any impact on the Company's consolidated financial condition, results of operations or earnings per share.

-Liabilities - In March 2013, the FASB issued ASU 2013-04, Liabilities (Topic 405): Obligations Resulting from Joint and Several Liability Arrangements for Which the Total Amount of the Obligation Is Fixed at the Reporting Date (a consensus of the FASB Emerging Issues Task Force).
+Liabilities - In March 2013, the FASB issued ASU 2013-04, Obligations Resulting from Joint and Several Liability Arrangements for Which the Total Amount of the Obligation Is Fixed at the Reporting Date, which amends ASC 405, Liabilities.
 ASU 2013-04 requires additional disclosures about joint and several liability arrangements and requires the Company to measure obligations resulting from joint and several liability arrangements as the sum of the amount the Company agreed to pay on the basis of its arrangement among its co-obligors and any additional amount the Company expects to pay on behalf of its co-obligors.
 ASU 2013-04 is effective for the fiscal years and interim periods beginning after December 15, 2013.
-Adopting ASU 2013-04 did not have any impact on the Company's consolidated financial statements.
+Adopting ASU 2013-04 did not have any impact on the Company's consolidated financial condition, results of operations or earnings per share.